The Intern Program

 The Office of Sustainability Internship is a year-long program in which student teams work to raise awareness of sustainable practices, influence consumer behavior, and train partners across campus in individualized strategies for implementation.
-Interns work closely with campus offices, departments, and auxiliary units like Housing or the Union.
+Interns work closely with campus offices, departments, and auxiliary units like University Housing or the Wisconsin Union.
 Students can expect to gain concrete knowledge of sustainability solutions as well as professional development training in an upbeat, collaborative environment.

 The student intern program is open to any undergraduate who is passionate about sustainability, regardless of major.
 Application periods are announced both on the Office of Sustainability homepage and in the Office of Sustainability Newsletter.
-You learn more about the current student interns here.
+You can learn more about the current student interns here.

 The Green Office Certification Program provides resources for UW–Madison employees to learn how and why to integrate sustainability into their workplaces.
 Read more here.